-In my last post I introduced the concept of the Data Lake as a Consolidator and the critical success factor of applying robust Information Governance to this environment.
+In my last blog, I introduced the concept of the Data Lake as a Consolidator and the critical success factor of applying robust Information Governance to this environment.
 In this post, I want to introduce an analogy to help visualize this environment and the parties involved.

 So, a Data Lake as Consolidator.
 What does that really mean?
 Well, for me it means obtaining information from multiple sources and making it available to multiple targets – with a key differentiator of ensuring the targets do not need to know which source provided what information.